Many Standard Occupational Classification (SOC) users reported that the existing four-digit structure is not detailed

 The ****/99 SUGs consist of two types of jobs:

 those which do not fit within any other SUG within the unit group, but are not yet sufficiently well established to constitute a SUG in their own right; these can be denoted by the phrase “not elsewhere classified” (n.e.c.)

-those which are not well defined so that clear allocation to a SUG within the unit group is possible; these could be denoted by the phrase "nothing otherwise specified" (n.o.s.)
+those which are not well defined so that clear allocation to a SUG within the unit group is possible; these could be denoted by the phrase “not otherwise specified” (n.o.s.)

 there should be a good balance between the need for more detail in the classification in all areas, not just in areas where the identification of a SUG appears straightforward or demand has been identified from a specific SOC user